Doctor of Psychology (Psy.D.) Program in Counseling Psychology

 The program provides students with specialty training in three concentrations: clinical mental health, couples and family counseling, and athletic counseling.

-Graduates of the doctor of psychology program (Psy.D.) pursue licensure for the practice of psychology and provide counseling, psychotherapy, assesment, and supervision.
-Graduates have also gone into careers in administration, teaching, and evaluation.
+Graduates of the doctor of psychology program (Psy.D.) may pursue licensure for the practice of psychology and provide counseling, psychotherapy, assessment, and supervision.
+Graduates may also go into careers in administration, teaching, and evaluation.

 The doctor of psychology program in counseling psychology is dedicated to the following.

 - Educating and developing practitioner-scholars who will lead and serve their communities and the discipline of professional counseling psychology.

 - Training students for a variety of work settings and to prepare counseling psychologists to meet state requirements for licensure as psychologists.

 - Preparing graduates who can identify and understand individual and cultural differences (ICD) and issues of multiple identities, power, oppression, privilege, and engage in culturally sensitive professional activity.

 - Producing graduates who consistently exhibit ethical knowledge and decision making, professional identity and development as a counseling psychologist, and attitudes and skills that sustain lifelong learning, scholarly inquiry, and professional problem solving.